 6.3.5.2.4.
 Maintenance Data not available

 [RESERVED] 6.3.6.
-Methodology for calculating the need for traction battery /fuel cell system/major powertrain component replacement(s)]
+Methodology for potential replacement(s) of the major powertrain component such as internal combustion engine, traction battery and fuel cell system]

-[Based on consultations with experts, stakeholders, and manufacturers, there is no evidence to suggest that battery or fuel cell replacement is a common or routine occurrence.
-In fact, traction batteries and fuel cell systems are generally designed to last for the entire lifetime of the vehicle without the need for replacement.
-This Resolution mandates, as a default assumption, that the traction battery and/or fuel cell will not be replaced during the vehicle’s lifetime.
+.
+This Resolution mandates, as a default assumption, that the major powertrain components such as internal combustion engine, traction battery and fuel cell will not be replaced during the vehicle’s lifetime since they are generally designed to last for the entire lifetime of the vehicle without the need for replacement.
 However, in instances where the practitioner provides a detailed explanation for why it is included, their significant impact on life cycle assessments necessitates their inclusion in the analysis.
-This inclusion should be grounded in empirical data from field studies and/or official statements from manufacturers concerning battery or fuel cell durability and replacement practices.
-This applies to situations such as niche applications, small battery capacities, low-durability chemistries, or other conditions identified by the practitioner.
+This inclusion should be grounded in empirical data from field studies and/or official statements from manufacturers concerning replacement practices.
+This applies to situations such as niche applications, small battery capacities, low-durability chemistries, low mechanical components or other conditions identified by the practitioner.
+Such replacement should not be included in a manner that conflicts with minimum performance standards within jurisdictions having such requirements as a condition of granting vehicle certificate of conformity.

-In instances where the practitioner declares that the replacement of the battery or fuel cell is necessary, this Resolution recommends to adopt the approaches listed in Table 8 to provide a structured hierarchy for determining the need for replacements of traction batteries and fuel cells, which could be applied across all types of LCA study (i.e. for general analyses and scientific studies, as well as product LCA or prospective LCA).]

-The following recommended prioritisation is proposed for the underlying assumptions of traction battery/fuel cell system replacement, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).

-The different options are listed in ascending order of detail and accuracy.
-Option 1 and Option 2 propose a baseline methodology to be followed, where sufficient information is not available for the other options.

-However, it is recognised that OEMs and battery/ fuel cell system suppliers will likely have more sophisticated battery/ fuel cell system performance modelling supporting their product development and specification.
-In all cases the study should clearly indicate the basis/explanation for this assumption.

-Table
+This Resolution provides the prioritised methodology approach for the replacement of traction battery/fuel cell system in Table 16.
+Other major powertrain components may refer to this approach.

+Table 16?
+Prioritised Methodology for traction battery/ fuel cell system replacement